UPDATE (11.03.2019): Post updated for clarity. Some images updated. New images added.

 Potential capital investment: Convert the upper level of 161st Street – Yankee Stadium to an express stop with island platforms.

-Option 1a is not a prerequisite to this investment.
 As with the proposed Concourse line platform conversion, this investment provides a major service and capacity increase to The Bronx’s busiest station.
-NYTIP recommends this investment.
+However, NYTIP does not contemplate this conversion unless both 4 and 5 trains serve Jerome Avenue.

 While Option 1a has some benefits, it also has major issues.
 The first major issue is that this leaves the 6 train as the only direct route to Manhattan’s east side from anywhere in the South or East Bronx.
 Under Option 1a, 2/3 riders would have to transfer at 149th Street – Grand Concourse to the 4/5; the 149th Street – Grand Concourse station can’t handle large volumes of transferees without major capital investment.
 The second issue is Harlem.
 If the 2 and 3 both serve The Bronx, there is no longer any service to the 145th Street or Harlem – 148th Street stations on the current 3 line.
-There are two ways to mitigate the latter issue.
+To mitigate the latter issue…

 Option 1b: Implement Option 1a with an infill station at 145th Street

-[Fig. 6] Overview of option 1b with new 145th Street station.
+[Fig. 6] Overview of option 1b with the new 145th Street station.

-At the existing 145th Street station, the MTA neighborhood map suggests that 2 service diverges around 143rd Street and runs under Col. Charles Young Playground before crossing under the Harlem River to The Bronx.
-Option 1b contemplates a new, full-length infill station under this playground serving 145th Street, with a new entrance at 143rd Street and Malcolm X Blvd.
+An area MTA neighborhood map suggests that 2 service diverges around 143rd Street and runs under Col. Charles Young Playground before crossing under the Harlem River to The Bronx.
+Option 1b contemplates a new, full-length infill station under this playground serving 145th Street, with entrances at 143rd Street/Malcolm X Blvd, 145th Street near the 145th Street Bridge, and possibly 145th Street/Malcolm X Blvd using the existing 145th Street station as mezzanine space.
+2 and 3 trains would run together to serve the new station and enter The Bronx.
 Owing to the Lenox Yard, the Harlem – 148th Street station would see some form of limited rush-hour 3 service; however the station would close at other times.
-This option partly mitigates the Harlem issue.
+This minimizes use of the at-grade junction north of 135th Street station, improving regularity on the 2 and 3 lines.

 Option 1b is the best de-interlining option, but is it the best option for The Bronx?
 Let’s consider another alternative.